Natural Beekeeping Overview

 Workshops for Adults

-Several parents attending our workshops in April 2017 asked us to run similar events for adults.
-So we're planning to do just that, as well as repeating the family workshops.
-Don't worry: these will be just as interesting as the family ones.
+Several parents attending our family workshops asked us to run similar events for adults.
+So we decided to do just that, as well as repeating the family workshops.

-Our adults workshops are also suitable for teenagers, but we ask that you come to a family workshop if you want to bring younger children.
+Our adult workshops are also suitable for teenagers, but we ask that you come to a family workshop if you want to bring younger children.

 Friendly, Informal and Interesting